exense/djigger/distribution/template/contrib/INSTALL.md

   this to `/dev/null` if those messages shouldn't be stored.

 * `JAVA_HOME` (unset by default): Root directory of your Java Development Kit installation.
-You must set this if you want to use the direct process attach feature of the collector service.
+This must be defined if you want to use the direct process attach feature of the collector service.

 * `JAVA_OPTS` (unset by default): Custom Java VM startup arguments.
 Here you can e.g. restrict the heap size via `-Xmx512m`